Mario Bear has come to save 2017

 25655x

 Nintendo also licensed BAB (do people call it that?) to create a 3-pack of “Super Mario Wrist Accessories,” a Super Mario branded hoodie for bears, and sounds including the Mario theme song.
-I assume these all mean something to people who understand what Build-A-Bear is and how ti works.
+I assume these all mean something to people who understand what Build-A-Bear is and how it works.

 All I know is that this is not the Mario Bear we deserve, but it’s definitely the one we need right now.